-It’s time for more notes on Dungeon Fantasy Roleplaying Game (DFRPG), Steve Jackson Games’ condensation of the GURPS roleplaying system and its Dungeon Fantasy (DF) product line into an all-included, standalone game.
+It’s time for more notes on Dungeon Fantasy Roleplaying Game (DFRPG), Steve Jackson Games’ condensation of the GURPS roleplaying system and its Dungeon Fantasy (DF) series into an all-included, standalone game.

 The first four articles looked at specific books and components; this installment will add a few observations on the product as a whole.
 And even then, I believe I have another installment in store for later.
 (Just think of this as the slowest unboxing ever.)